ras52/bootstrap/stage-5/README.txt

-    -I DIRECTORY        Appends a directory to the header search path -D NAME[=VAL]       Pre-defines a macro, optionally with a value --include FILENAME  Prefixes the specified file to the input
+    -I DIRECTORY        Appends a directory to the header search path -D NAME[=VAL]       Pre-defines a macro, optionally with a value --include FILENAME  Prefixes the specified file to the input -P                  Don't put #line directives in output

 Finally, a compiler driver called cc has been written to simplify the use of the four build tools (cpp, ccx, as and ld).

   Usage: cc [OPTIONS] FILES...